eitancj/k8s-bluegreen/README.md

 > We'll need to investigate why this happened, and perhaps implement more strenuous CI/CD pipeline testing before attempting the update again.

 \
 19. That's it!
-Let's get your machine back to the way it was, cleanup time.
+Let's clean up some, get your machine back to the way it was.

 ### Cleanup